-The second generation of Apple Pencil has another method through which you can check its battery life.
+The second generation of the Apple Pencil has another method through which you can check its battery life.
 Placing the Pencil on the magnetic strip of the iPad will pop up a notification displaying the charge left in the Pencil.

 How to charge your Apple Pencil

-Both generations of Apple Pencil use tiny batteries to keep them powered and to be connected to your iPad.
+Both generations of Apple Pencils use tiny batteries to keep them powered and to be connected to your iPad.
 They also have various special mechanisms like pressure sensitivity which require it to use power.
 Therefore, you have to charge them to use them.
 Both generations have different charging mechanisms.

 The first-gen Apple Pencils have lightning connectors.
 This connector is used to charge the pencil too apart from being used in the pairing process.
 To charge your first-gen Apple Pencil, follow these steps:

 - Remove the cap to reveal the lightning connector at the end of the pencil.

 - Plug the lightning connector into your iPad’s lightning port to charge it.
-You can attach the cap magnetically near the power button in case of risk of losing it.
+You can attach the cap magnetically near the power button in case of the risk of losing it.

-Charging using the above method one with risks.
+Charging using the above method is one with risks.
 Since the pencil is connected to the lightning port on your iPad to charge, you can accidentally break it off.
-I would recommend you to keep the iPad and the Pencil on a flat surface o make sure it is safe.
+I would recommend you keep the iPad and the Pencil on a flat surface o make sure it is safe.
 Or you can check the alternative way to charge your Apple Pencil.

 You can also charge your Apple Pencil using the include the lightning adapter that comes with the Pencil.
 For this method, remove the cap on your Apple Pencil and connect it to the lightning cable adapter.
 You can now charge it using your iPad’s charger.